Mama Ruby's Delicious Caramel Cake

-I love caramel cake.
-My mom's is the best!
+I love caramel cake—especially my mom's.
 Luckily for you all, she gave me permission to share her delicious, popular recipe with you all.
-Learn how to make both the cake and icing from scratch.
+Learn how to make both the cake and icing from scratch, just the way Mama Ruby does.

-Caramel is one of my most favorite sweets and tasty delights!
+Caramel is one of my favorite sweets, and it's such a tasty delight!
 Here's a brief history that you may find interesting: Caramel is basically an American confection that can be traced back to as early as the 17th century.
 Folks began using caramelized sugar with water to make goodies and ate these as candies.

 For the cake: